SneMag/alien-simulation/scenarios/phase1.md

 ---
-title: Events
+title: Scenarios
-layout: event
+layout: page
-parent: Scenarios
 nav_order: 1
+has_children: true
 ---

 # Events in the phase: